 The Veg

-Once you’ve determined your salt level is good, its time to add the vegetables.
-In go the carrots, onion, and mushrooms.
+Once you’ve determined your salt level is good, its time to add the beef, bacon, and vegetables.
+In go the seared beef, bacon, carrots, onion, and mushrooms.
 Lower the heat, cover, and simmer for about an hour and fifteen minutes.
 Uncover and add the potatoes for the last 45 minutes or so.
 They will prevent them from getting too overcooked.

 the final steps of the most amazing old-fashioned beef stew recipe ever